Great Ayton railway station: History

 This link line was initially used solely by mineral trains.
 Passenger trains along the route began four years later, and a station at Great Ayton was opened on 1 April 1868.

 The station is on the single track rail line between and and there are only a few trains per day.
 The goods yard at the station closed down in July 1965 along with many other stations on the Esk Valley line.
 Until the 1950s, trains used to run from the station to Stokesley, Whitby Town and but only the latter two destinations are now served.

 Next to Great Ayton station is the village garage and towing service.
 The station had, until 1934, a full station building complete with booking office and waiting room, this however was demolished to save costs.

 Services

-As of the May 2021 timetable change, the station is served by five trains per day (four on Sunday) towards Whitby, with two trains per day (Monday to Saturday) running as far as Battersby.
-Heading towards Middlesbrough via Nunthorpe, there are seven trains per day (four on Sunday).
-Most trains continue to Newcastle via Hartlepool.
+As of the December 2025 timetable change, the station is served by five trains per day on Mondays to Saturdays and four on Sundays towards Whitby.
+Heading towards Middlesbrough via Nunthorpe, there are eight trains per day on Mondays to Saturdays, with three continuing to Newcastle via Hartlepool, and four on Sundays, with two continuing to Darlington.
 All services are operated by Northern Trains.